GCadel/dog_breed_classification/UserGuide.md

   [Stanford Dogs Dataset](https://www.kaggle.com/datasets/jessicali9530/stanford-dogs-dataset)
   and parsing the data for use in the machine learning algorithm.
 Generates the parsed data as [inputs_and_labels.pickle](./inputs_and_labels.pickle).
+  - Under the section **Image formatting helper methods** will be the variable `reducedListLabels` which can be modified for more or less dog breeds and breed types.
+  - After downloading and unzipping the dataset using cell 1-3, you can identify available breed annotations in directory `sd_dataset\annotations\Annotation`; an example annotation from a directory may look like "n02097658-silky_terrier".
+Use the "silky_terrier" portion of the directory name
 - [training.ipynb](./training.ipynb) is where the machine learning model is built and trained on the dataset.
 The final trained model is saved for use in [trained_models.p](./trained_models.p).
 This file also generates visual